Composites Manufacturing Technology

-- Apply learned skills in a “hands on” setting while completing real life fabrication, inspection, and repair scenarios.
+- Apply learned skills in a "hands on" setting while completing real life fabrication scenarios.

-- Evaluate a real world design/manufacturing problem and compute materials usage, physical properties and mechanical properties.
+- Evaluate real world design/manufacturing problems and compute materials usage, physical properties and mechanical properties.

 - Interpret an advanced composite layup schedule and how typical engineering drawings will use shorthand to describe a laminate construction.

-- Analyze the benefits and drawbacks of different core materials used in industry for laminated sandwich panels, and demonstrate the fabrication techniques specific to PVC foam and Honeycomb.
+- Analyze the benefits and drawbacks of different core materials used in industry for laminated sandwich panels, and demonstrate the fabrication techniques specific to foam and Honeycomb cores.

 *See course description for prerequisite.